 Making Biscuit-Style Homemade Baked Dog Treats

-Dog Biscuit Treat Ingredient Options and Purposes
+Baked Biscuit Dog Treat Ingredient Options and Functions

 Different flours behave differently during making and baking.
 If you’re trying to substitute in a recipe, check a flour substitution guide online and be prepared to adjust your ingredients.
 Different flours have different absorption, different binding needs, will create different dough (and finished treat) textures, and may affect cooking time and/or temperature needs.

-Doggone Delicious Add-Ins:
+Doggone Delicious Add-Ins

 Ingredients that add scent, flavour, and nutrition are key to making an appealing and healthy dog treat.
 There are many options for baked dog treats, including cooked meat, cooked or tinned fish, dairy, broth or stock, nut butters, fruits, vegetables, herbs, spices, and more.
 Anything yummy and dog-safe is fair game in our experimental dog treat kitchen.
 Ingredients can be pureed or used as chunky add-ins depending on the type of treat and your preferences.